eyeinsky/bd/README.md

 bd $script
 ```

-Prior to running the $scipt itself it will source
+Prior to running the scipt itself it will source
 patterns listed in both `${script}.bd`, `~/.bd`.

 You can get some info out of the process by doing